Franmil Reyes Player Props: Royals vs. Rangers

 - Reyes is batting .100 with two home runs and three walks.

-- Reyes has gotten a hit in two of seven games this year, but has had no multi-hit games.
+- Reyes has gotten a hit in two of eight games this season, but has had no multi-hit games.

-- He has hit a long ball in two of seven games played this season, and in 8.7% of his plate appearances.
+- In eight games played this season, he has homered in two of them.

-- Reyes has driven in a run twice this season, but just one in each of those games.
+- Reyes has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.